19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 (2) Any reference to a resolution of partners for a particular matter, is a reference to a resolution passed by all or such number of partners as may be required by the limited liability partnership agreement for that matter.

+[UK LLP 2000, s.
+5]

 ### Cessation of partnership interest

-11\.—(1) A partner of a limited liability partnership may cease to be a partner in accordance with the limited liability partnership agreement, or in the absence of such agreement, by that partner giving 30 days notice to the other partners of his intention to resign as partner.
+11\.—(1) A partner of a limited liability partnership may cease to be a partner in accordance with the limited liability partnership agreement, or in the absence of such agreement, by that partner giving 30 days’ notice to the other partners of his intention to resign as partner.

 (2) Without affecting the generality of subsection (1), a partner of a limited liability partnership shall cease to be a partner upon the death or dissolution of the partner.